thinkinglabs/thinkinglabs.github.io/_posts/2024-11-03-raising-the-continuous-integration-bar.md

   - /raising-the-continuous-integration-bar
 ---

 So we [implemented Continuous Integration]({% post_url 2024-11-01-continuous-integration-where-to-start %}).
 It gives us the confidence to deliver -- great!
-Though, we are in a suboptimal situation.
-We do not yet have all the benefits that Continuous Integration should provide.
-How can we get the most out of it?
+Though, we feel we are stuck in a suboptimal situation.
+We have not yet gained all the benefits that should come with Continuous Integration.
+We are not able to deliver fast enough without causing stress on the team.
+How can we get the most out of it while keeping the team untroubled?
 Which additional practices are we missing and should we acquire?
 How can we raise the bar?

 ---